How Many Days Should You Spend in Lhasa? For the First-Time and Second-Time Visitors to Lhasa

 If the normal four days of touring the capital are not enough for your second visit, you can opt for a longer five-day trip, which gives you the chance to get out of the city more to explore some of the hidden monasteries and secrets of the area.
 A more hands-on experience than before, you can take a trip to visit a unique nunnery in a tranquil location, discover a hidden monastery in the depths of the city’s winding back streets, learn to live, eat, and even cook like a local, explore the cliff-side retreat of Guru Rinpoche and King Songtsen Gampo, and experience the kora rituals around the many holy sites around the city. - Check the 5-day trip to rediscover Lhasa.

-Add 3 More Days to Visit Drigung Til Monastery and Tidrum Nunnery, Hot Spring
+Second-timers to Lhasa: Add 3 More Days to Visit Drigung Til Monastery and Tidrum Nunnery, Hot Spring

-If you are looking to extend more to truly discover the unique culture and religion of Tibet, you can add another three days to give you chance to explore some of the lesser-visited sites close to Lhasa that are well worth taking time to see.
+If you are looking to extend more to truly discover the unique culture and religion of Tibet, you can add another three days to give you a chance to explore some of the lesser-visited sites close to Lhasa that are well worth taking time to see.
 Taking you off the beaten track more than anything else in Lhasa, you can find exquisite canyon views and amazing spiritual experiences in the outer areas of this wondrous city.

 Admiring the amazing valley view from Drigung Til Monastery.